 You should also be aware that many new appliances are being manufactured with wireless chips (for the Internet of Things) whether you want them or not.
 So your new television is likely to have wifi capability.
 If you do not want that, you will need to access the settings and disable wifi.

 To reduce radiation from wifi in your home and work you can do the following:

-Simply use a wired ethernet connection and turn off wifi option on your router/modem and PC/laptop.
+Simply use a wired ethernet connection (usually comes with modem or available in computer shops or Argos) and disable wifi option on your router/modem and PC/laptop.
 In some cases, you may need to contact your service provider to ask them to turn off the wifi facility if your router/modem does not have a on/off button.